 Thankfully, you can now make a dentist-grade paste at home.
 A natural, 5-ingredient toothpaste proven to strengthen teeth safely.

 Why should you keep reading?
 Discover the only remineralizing toothpaste recipe you’ll need.
-This isn’t just another generic tutorial.
+This is not just another generic tutorial.
 This is a detailed guide based on dental expertise that provides:

-The exact 5-ingredient recipe and the physics behind the need of each of these parts to be fixed.
+The exact 5-ingredient recipe and the physics behind the need for each of these parts to be fixed.

 Step-by-step instructions to ensure perfect consistency and maximum effectiveness.